Rolex Watch Repairs

 The longer you go between servicing, the more extensive the wear is likely to be, the more parts need replacing, the more expensive it will be.
 Don’t necessarily rely on the watch’s accuracy to determine when it should be serviced.

-When should I service my watch?
+When should I get my Rolex watch serviced?

 A car’s oil should be changed every 3,000 mile’s, your Rolex should be serviced every 3-5 years.